igeller/CIM511/Journals/cim511 journals/02_18_2021_Reflecting_On_Pieces.md

 		- document the work completed and overall big ideas
 			- cheatsheet
 	- (time permitting) 322 - system programming
-		- create an idex of the different commands learned?
+		- create an index of the different commands learned?
 2. Software Engineering Project
 	- redesign: show before and after mocks
 		- journal and blog about it